LoyolaChicagoDigitalHumanities/jpatterns/README.md

 # Installation

 For now, I only provide installation instructions for OS X. The Linux setup is similar and is one I have tested but don't have time to document right now.
 Will hopefully get around to it soon.

-### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines

-### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+1. If you aren't running MacPorts (http://macports.org) or HomeBrew (http://brew.sh), do it now.

+1.